 Finding a decent cup of coffee is essential for most travelers, but in Budapest it is a ubiquitous need that has been embedded in its culture from the days of the grand cafes.
 To say that this city has a strong coffee culture is an understatement.
 Finding where to drink coffee in Budapest is an easy task.
 Cafes old and new exist, and in this city there is room for everyone.
 Though this post is dedicated to third-wave coffee shops, this coffee guide also include options for a range of experiences.
 Let's dive right in so you can get your caffeine fix!

 I made it a mini-mission to visit some popular coffee houses, and I was far from disappointed.
-I also attempt to differentiate between specialty coffee shops focusing on the technicality of bean extraction from those that aim to serve the general public.
+I also attempted to differentiate between specialty coffee shops focusing on the technicality of bean extraction from those that aim to serve the general public.
 Further down this post is a list of other cafes I would have loved to visit if I had more time.

 Tips On Visiting Budapest Cafes